jdevfullstack-tutorials/resolution-and-screen-size/README.md

 yet, I cannot satisfy myself looking at the very large `Close` button of this Chrome, for example.

+Yet one the iMac issued by my company, no matter whether you adjust the scaling up or down, you still get the proportion.

+Take note, this is always being misinterpreted that when you scale up a certain resolution, it will make the resolution lower.
+No, it is not.
+It only make the things bigger on your screen.

 ### Windows Scaling

 ### Mac Scaling